 Research shows that a small number of patients are responsible for a large proportion of health care use.
 Do you see this pattern in your panel?
-For instance, did a lot of your patients visit the ED three or more times last year?
+For instance, did a lot of your patients visit an Emergency Department three or more times last year?